 About 100 people attended the event.
 Nonetheless, they told stories dating back almost 10 years, when tragedy struck the African community in Denver.

 One by one, they lined up and took turns to deliver speeches.
-Beginning with Stephanie Riggs, former News Anchor for CBS4 Denver, to Cisee and to Dr. Jim Jackson of Project CURE, everyone heard recollections of the “senseless murder” of Oumar Dia at a Denver bus stop in November 1997.
+Beginning with Stephanie Riggs, former news anchor for CBS4 Denver, to Cisse and to Dr. Jim Jackson of Project CURE, everyone heard recollections of the “senseless murder” of Oumar Dia at a Denver bus stop in November 1997.

 Riggs said what she recalls was not just the brutal act of murder of a young man, but what is now a legacy of gifting by the people of Denver to Senegal.

-The death of Dia, a House Keeper at the Denver Hyatt Regency downtown at the time, has since turned into opportunities where leaders in Denver, where Dia lived, have all poured out their hearts and souls to help those he loved back in his native Senegal.
-T
+The death of Dia, a housekeeper at the Denver Hyatt Regency hotel, has since turned into opportunities where leaders in Denver, where Dia lived, have all poured out their hearts and souls to help those he loved back in his native Senegal.

-he pouring out of support for Dia’s community has included trips and donations to Senegal, from donations of medical supplies by Project CURE, and the construction of water facilities, to visits by a delegation of Denver City officials to Senegal.
+The pouring out of support for Dia’s community has included trips and donations to Senegal, from medical supplies by Project CURE, and the construction of water facilities, to visits by a delegation of Denver city officials to Senegal.

 “You can’t stop spreading the word about what needs to happen in Africa.
-There is nothing as a hopeless situation,” Stephanie Riggs said at the June 9th event, after noting the joyous celebrations and greetings that she received when she visited Senegal.
+There is nothing as a hopeless situation,” Riggs said.
+She noted the joyous celebrations and greetings that she received when she visited Senegal.